Sharon-iguazio/mlrun/README.md

 print(run.artifact('model'))
 ```

-You can run the same [task](#def-task) on different functions &mdash; enabling code portability, re-use, and AutoML &mdash; and you can also use the same [function](#def-function) to run different tasks or parameter combinations with minimal coding effort.
+You can run the same [task](#def-task) on different functions &mdash; enabling code portability, re-use, and AutoML.
+You can also use the same [function](#def-function) to run different tasks or parameter combinations with minimal coding effort.

-Moving from local notebook execution to remote execution &mdash; such as running a container job, a scaled-out framework, or an automated workflow engine like Kubeflow &mdash; is seamless: just swap the runtime function or wire functions in a graph.
+Moving from local notebook execution to remote execution &mdash; such as running a container job, a scaled-out framework, or an automated workflow engine like Kubeflow Pipelines &mdash; is seamless: just swap the runtime function or wire functions in a graph.
 Continuous build integration and deployment (CI/CD) steps can also be configured as part of the workflow, using the `deploy_step` function method.
 <!-- SLSL: I removed "; [see this tutorial for details]()" at the end of the
   first sentence, as it didn't link to any tutorial.